petros-d/docs/cloud/cli-reference/astrocloud-completion.md

 ## Description

-Generate completion scripts for Astronomer Cloud commands.
+Generate completion scripts for Astronomer Cloud CLI commands.
 You can modify the generated scripts and add them to the appropriate directory to customize your command line autocompletion behavior.

+For example, you could set automation such that typing `astrocloud au` autocompletes to `astrocloud auth` if you press **TAB** on your keyboard and `astrocloud auth login` or `astrocloud auth logout` if you press **TAB** again.

+This command is helpful for users interacting with the CLI on a regular basis.

 ## Usage